School of Nursing Student Handbook

 Step 4.
 The Dean of The Graduate School will arrange a grade appeals meeting to be held within 10 working days after receiving the grade appeal form.
 Present at the meeting will be the Grade Appeals Committee (the Chair of the Graduate Council and three members of the Council), the student, the faculty member, the Dean (or his/her designated representative) of the college or school in which the appeal originated, the Dean of The Graduate School, and up to two non-voting faculty members of the department affected.
 The student will be given time to present his/her case with a question-answer period following.
 The faculty member will then present his/her response followed by another question-answer period.
 The student and faculty member may be present during both presentations and during both question-answer periods, and both presentations must adhere to the issues covered in the written appeal.
 When the committee deems it has sufficient information to determine the case, the student, faculty member, and visiting members of the department will be asked to leave, and the committee will begin its deliberation and make its decision.
 If the committee decides that additional information is needed, the chair may request such information orally or in writing before the committee makes a decision.

 Step 5.
-The committee will recommend that 1) the grade previously assigned be upheld; or 2) the faculty member be asked to change the grade; or 3) the grade of I be assigned until completion of specified requirements agreed upon by faculty and student.
+The committee will recommend that 1) the grade previously assigned be upheld, or 2) the faculty member be asked to change the grade, or 3) the grade of I be assigned until completion of specified requirements agreed upon by faculty and student.
 The Dean of The Graduate School will send a copy of the recommendation to the student, the faculty member, the graduate coordinator, the department head/director, and the Dean.
-Within 10 working days after being mailed the recommendation, the student and faculty member must each notify the Dean of The Graduate School of an intention to accept or reject the recommendation.
+Within 10 working days after being mailed the recommendation, the student and faculty member must notify the Dean of The Graduate School of an intention to accept or reject the recommendation.
 If both faculty and student agree to accept the recommendation of the committee, the process ends.
 If that recommendation includes a grade change, the faculty member will make the necessary change and notify the Dean of The Graduate School that the change has been made.
 The Dean of the Graduate School will then notify the student of the change.
 If no response is received after 10 working days, then the recommendation of the grade appeal committee is upheld as the final decision.

 Step 6.
 If either the student or faculty chooses to reject the recommendation and wishes to continue the appeal process, the Dean of The Graduate School will notify the faculty member as well as the graduate coordinator, the department head or director, and the Dean.
 The Dean of The Graduate School will then submit all materials to the Chancellor who may request additional information/materials from either/both parties.
 The Chancellor’s decision is final, and a copy of that decision will be mailed to the student, the faculty member, the graduate coordinator, the department head/director, the Dean, and the Dean of The Graduate School.

 A copy of the Graduate Student Grade Appeals Form, the results of the hearing, and the Chancellor’s decision (if applicable) will become a part of the student’s file.
-A permanent record of all grade appeals reviewed by the Grade Appeals Committee shall be maintained in The Graduate School office.
+A permanent record of all grade appeals reviewed by the Grade Appeals Committee shall be maintained in the Graduate School office.

 A recommendation for dismissal can be made by a majority vote of the UTC School of Nursing Graduate Committee if a student earns a semester GPA below 3.0 while on academic probation for low institutional cumulative GPA, fails to achieve professional skills/behavior/fitness, violates the ethical code of conduct governing members of the professional organization for the program’s discipline, or fails to progress in the program due to grades.
 Such recommendation shall be made in writing to the Director of the UTC School of Nursing.
-Before communicating with the student, the Director of the UTC School of Nursing will consult with the academic Dean of the college where the program resides and the Dean of the Graduate School.
+Before communicating with the student, the Director of the UTC School of Nursing will consult with the Academic Dean of the college where the program resides and the Dean of the Graduate School.
 Other university administrators may be consulted as necessary.
-Upon the concurrence of the academic Dean and the Dean of the Graduate School (and others if consulted) with the decision to dismiss, the Director of the UTC School of Nursing shall provide written notification through UTC email of dismissal to the student within five working days of the consultation with the academic Dean and the Dean of the Graduate School.
+Upon the concurrence of the academic Dean and the Dean of the Graduate School (and others if consulted) with the decision to dismiss, the Director of the UTC School of Nursing shall provide written notification through UTC email of dismissal to the student within five working days of the consultation with the Academic Dean and the Dean of the Graduate School.
 Such notice shall inform the student of the right to appeal and direct them to the policy for dismissal and appeal.

 The student may continue to attend classes during the appeal process or register for subsequent semesters unless the student’s presence poses a continuing threat to persons or property, an ongoing risk of disrupting the academic process, or health/safety concerns.
 This will be determined on a case-by-case basis.
 The Director of the UTC School of Nursing and instructors will outline specifically what the student must do to be allowed to continue to attend classes, internships, and clinical rotations and may limit the student to an observer’s role in clinical situations.
 Any such determination shall be included as part of the Director of the UTC School of Nursing’s written notification through UTC email to the student.
 If the student does not comply with the requirements outlined in this written notification, the student may be immediately removed and may not attend classes while his/her appeal is in process.